AlienAuthor2054/Chemistry-Sandbox/README.md

 Mobile support is currently low priority.
 The game still loads, but many features are (and will be) unavailable.
 Please play on PC for the best experience.

-For now, here is a basic controls tutorial for PC users:
+For now, here is a controls tutorial for PC users:

 1. Use `Scroll Wheel` or number keys `1` to `4` to select among four elements (hydrogen, carbon, nitrogen, and oxygen).
 The selected element's symbol appears on the bottom-left.
 2. `Left Click` on the gray area (world) to spawn an atom.
 	- Drag while holding `Left Click`, then release to launch the spawned atom.
-3. `Right Click` on an atom to remove it.
+3. `Shift Left Click` on an atom to remove it.
 	- Alternatively, press `Delete` or `X`
 4. Press `Q` to pause and play the simulation.
 5. Camera tools